 (c) Once the Company has begun to provide the Services, the Customer may cancel a Contract for Services by providing the Company with at least 30 days’ notice in writing.

 7.4 Exercise of Right to Cancel

 To cancel a Contract, the Customer just needs to let the Company know that it has decided to cancel.
-The easiest way to do this is to complete the cancellation form on the Company’s website.
+The easiest way to do this is to email the Company at email@example.com.
 If the Customer uses this method the Company will e-mail the Customer to confirm it has received the cancellation form.